kellymclaughlin/airship-rust/README.md

 A Rust port of the [Airship](https://github.com/helium/airship.git) web framework.
 Airship itself was inspired by [Webmachine](https://github.com/webmachine/webmachine).

-This project is still under developement and is not ready for actual use.

 ## License

 This Source Code Form is subject to the terms of the Mozilla Public License, v.